subscale/subscale.github.io/landing.md

   <div class="container">
     <div class="banner-content">
       <h1>1 Day, 1 Thou Beta Program</h1>
       <p>Subscale will produce precision CNC parts within 0.001* -in one day.
-And now we're handpicking a small group of engineers to participate in our 1 Day, 1 Thou beta program.</p>
+And now we're handpicking a small group of engineers to participate in our 1 Day, 1 Thou beta program.
+Schedule a call with us to register for the beta.</p>
-      <a class="cta" href="#signup" rel="modal:open">Sign Up</a>
+      <a class="cta" href="#signup" rel="modal:open">Schedule</a>
     </div>